 Getting to grips with the basics?
 We’ve put together everything you need.

-We achieve more together than alone, so we volunteer in teams sharing out what needs to be done.
 You can help out directly with young people in a Squirrels leadership team or behind the scenes as part of the support team - rallying others, organising and fundraising.
 Everyone has a part they can play!

 Squirrels leadership team

 At the heart of Squirrels is the leadership team; organising a well-rounded programme for young people aged 4–5 to take part in, packed with plenty of skill-boosting activities and adventures.

 Young people are at the centre of our work, so ideally teams have at least two Young Leaders within the team.

 Keeping our young people safe is also important, so our volunteers must complete a disclosure check where required.

 - Prepare the session resources

 - Recruit new volunteers

 - Support young people to move up to Beavers when ready